BrainonSilicon/systematic_review/Writing/draft_for_supervisors.md

 Schedules depend on variables relating to the task (eg. complexity, difficulty, generalization potential), cognitive resources (e.g. working memory), study design (e.g. interference, spacing),  environment (e.g. sound pollution) and individual differences (eg. self efficacy, sleep, fatigue, expertise) (citation; citation; citation; citation)

-Shadmehr and Holcomb (1997) demonstrated that a single event can alter brain function for up to 6 hours, after which time the functional changes degrade and the brain functionality will return to baseline levels.
+~~Shadmehr and Holcomb (1997) demonstrated that a single event can alter brain function for up to 6 hours, after which time the functional changes degrade and the brain functionality will return to baseline levels.~~
+> this ^ study has infamously been unable to replicate

 It has been suggested that extinction after a novel motor learning task occurs between 48-72 hours (Kozlowski, James & Schallert, 1996), however ‘skill based’ learning can occur if tasks are repeated within a 5-day paradigm (Pascual-Leone et. al., 1995).

 The proposed schedule was informed by the review of laparoscopic surgery and dental training simulators due to their motor skill components being similarly matched in terms of degrees of freedom, ergonomic load (hand held while standing), multi-session, and in their use as an assessor for transfer of training.